vitest-dev/vitest/docs/guide/browser.md

 Vitest exposes several `playwright` specific properties on the command context.

 - `page` references the full page that contains the test iframe.
 This is the orchestrator HTML and you most likely shouldn't touch it to not break things.
-- `frame` is the tester [iframe instance](https://playwright.dev/docs/api/class-frame).
-It has a simillar API to the page, but it doesn't support certain methods.
+- `frame` is an async method that will resolve tester [`Frame`](https://playwright.dev/docs/api/class-frame).
+It has a simillar API to the `page`, but it doesn't support certain methods.
+If you need to query an element, you should prefer using `context.iframe` instead because it is more stable and faster.
+- `iframe` is a [`FrameLocator`](https://playwright.dev/docs/api/class-framelocator) that should be used to query other elements on the page.
 - `context` refers to the unique [BrowserContext](https://playwright.dev/docs/api/class-browsercontext).

 ```ts